wmvolckmann/wmvolckmann.github.io/courses/2017F_ECN1B/index.md

 ---

 ### Section Materials
 You'll need a password to see the solutions; I'll be giving it away in sections.
+(There's a different password for MT1/MT2/Final material.)

 #### Midterm 2
 * [Discussion 7](discussion-07.pdf), [Answers](discussion-07-ans.zip)